sajidaelnazir-eng/Power-BI-Supply-Chain-Dashboard/README.md

 🚚 Shipping & Delivery Insights

-- Only 18% of orders were delivered on time, while 55% were late — highlighting major fulfillment issues.
+- Only 18% of orders were delivered on time, while 55% were late, highlighting major fulfillment issues.

 - Average scheduled shipping days (2.93) were consistently lower than actual shipping days (3.5), indicating persistent delays.